LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Evaluation

-0.06in {\bf B. Comparison to Prior Work:} In \cref{fig:latency-comparison-related}, we compare \thesystem against two baselines--Patriciello19 \cite{patriciello2019impact} and Zhao23 \cite{zhao2023physical}--under the following configuration: uplink, TDD (3\textbf{D}/1\textbf{U}), SR = 2 ms, $k_2=5$, $a_1=7$, Constant, srsRAN.
+In Fig.~\ref{fig:related_bar}, we compare \thesystem against two baselines--Patriciello19 \cite{patriciello2019impact} and Zhao23 \cite{zhao2023physical}--under the same configuration.
 Patriciello19 assumed a fixed two slots gNB processing time and focused solely on the FDD configuration, while Zhao23 examined different duplexing but neglected hardware processing time.
 For a fair comparison, we modify Patriciello to support TDD configurations and enable both models to process recorded traffic.
-Both baselines significantly underestimate latency, resulting in distributions that deviate considerably from the real-world distribution, with average Wasserstein distances of 0.63 and 0.83.
+Both baselines significantly underestimate latency, resulting in distributions that deviate considerably from the real-world distribution, with average Wasserstein distances of 0.62 and 0.82.
 The errors primarily arise from: 1) The baselines failed to identify system bottlenecks, leading to an underestimation of the required TDD periods for finishing UL transmissions.
-2) They did not account for non-deterministic components, resulting in substantial distortions in the distribution.
+2) They did not account for nondeterministic components, resulting in substantial distortions in the distribution.
 In contrast, our model matches the measured results with a Wasserstein distance of 0.01.